 Kazakhstan - a country with a young, educated and highly skilled population

-Thousands of specialists in various industries are graduated annually.
+Thousands of specialists in various industries graduate annually

-Average monthly salary by type of economic activity for 2018
+Average monthly salary by type of economic activity in 2018

 Agriculture, forestry and fisheries

 Financial and insurance services